yuxblank/phackp/README.md

   * PHP 7
   * easy extendibility (API's, Modules etc.)*
   * Almost no configuration (No yaml, xml, ini..
 Just PHP)
+  * Great Performance, ease of use and speed of development!

 ### Routing
   * array mapped routes